daveschudel/Fedora-KDE/README.md

 Many of the options in dnf are actually plugins.
 You can install additional plugins, like the one you'll need for updating Fedora itself.
 See the plugins section at [https://docs.fedoraproject.org/en-US/quick-docs/dnf/](https://docs.fedoraproject.org/en-US/quick-docs/dnf/)

+## COPR
 If you want something other than what's in the Fedora & RPM Fusion repos, check out Fedora's COPR repositories.
-They're user-created repos with their projects.
+They're user-created repos with their projects. <br><br>
+I use one COPR repo for one of my ham radio apps that isn't available in the Fedora or RPM repos.<br><br>
 There are nightly builds of software as well.
 Some of them are personal repos and say 'do not use'.
-Don't use them. :)
+Don't use them. 😎

 [https://copr.fedorainfracloud.org/coprs/](https://copr.fedorainfracloud.org/coprs/)
 <br><br>